bhofmei/jbplugin-yscale/README.md

     }``

 ##Use
 Open the dialog box by selecting "Set y-scale position" in the **View** menu.
-All visible tracks will be displayed as a row with the current configuration checked.
+All visible tracks (except sequence tracks) will be displayed as a row with the current configuration checked.
 Simply toggle the radio buttons for tracks you wish to change and click "Apply".

+You can also change the position for all tracks using the checkboxes in the top row.
+If a checkbox is deselected (ie was checked and clicked to uncheck), y-scale position defaults to "center".